Putin takes formal step to regain Kremlin top job

-MOSCOW Vladimir Putin filed candidacy papers for a March 4 presidential election on Wednesday while his opponents prepared for more protests over a parliamentary vote they say was rigged in favor of his ruling party.
+MOSCOW, Dec 7 Vladimir Putin filed candidacy papers for a March 4 presidential election on Wednesday while his opponents prepared for more protests over a parliamentary vote they say was rigged in favour of his ruling party.

-Some 5,000 people turned out Monday night for the largest opposition protest in Moscow in years, many chanting "Russia without Putin!."
-More than 300 were detained Tuesday after a similar demonstration.
+Some 5,000 people turned out on Monday night for the largest opposition protest in Moscow in years, many chanting "Russia without Putin!".
+More than 300 were detained on Tuesday after a similar demonstration.

 Putin submitted his registration documents in a brief and nearly silent visit to the Central Election Commission headquarters in a lane near the Kremlin.